frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 Based on Monte Carlo simulations of Bernouli Random Variables respecting the fundamental structure {µ, Σ} of our sample, we can safely declare that forcing people to opt-out via a phone-in system is likely to:

-* Generate more ReBill
+* Generate more ReBill (Around 7% of the consumers will generate more ReBill)
-* Increase revenues
+* Increase revenues (Around 10% of the consumers will generate more revenues)